 The United States must set a strong example for other nations to follow in our foreign affairs.
 As a country, we should pursue all options available to prevent armed conflict while supporting the security of our allies.
 As the global voice of freedom and democracy, America should continue to serve as a model for peace and security across the world.

 Support for human rights is an important part of promoting peace, security, democracy, and the rule of law.
 Every person, regardless of where they live, deserves an equal opportunity to succeed.
 I will continue to promote policies that stand up for the rights of all individuals around the world.
 And, I support the United States’ continued leadership to help ensure that all countries live up to their promises on human rights.

 One of the primary roles of Congress is to ensure the peace and security of the United States.
-As a member of the House Permanent Select Committee on Intelligence, and ranking Democrat on its CIA Subcommittee, I am working hard to protect Americans here at home.
+As a member of the House Permanent Select Committee on Intelligence, and as chairman of its Intelligence Modernization and Readiness Subcommittee, I am working hard to protect Americans here at home.
 In combating terrorist activities, the United States must continue to take a leading role in building partnerships and coordinating activities with both foreign governments and multilateral organizations.

 I've visited Afghanistan twice to meet with military leaders and troops for on-the-ground updates about our efforts to ensure the peaceful transfer of power and root out militant Islamic terrorism.
 I support continued aid and humanitarian assistance to the people of Afghanistan so they may live in peace and security.

 I voted in favor of the Countering America's Adversaries Through Sanctions Act , which would impose additional sanctions on Iran, North Korea, and Russia.

 In February 2018, I visited Vienna, Austria, to be briefed on oversight of the Iran nuclear deal, and Tbilisi, Georgia, to discuss Russian aggression toward Georgia, NATO and the West.